Seinfeld season 3: Production

-Storyline inspirations
+Story line inspirations

 A number of the season's episodes were inspired by the writers' own experiences.
 "The Pen" was partly inspired by a sofa bed owned by Jerry Seinfeld's mother Betty.
 During stays, Seinfeld would put the couch cushions on the floor and sleep on them there to avoid the uncomfortable mattress.
 The Chinese baldness cure that George tries in "The Tape" is based on something Larry David tried while living in New York.
 Also, the shots Kramer takes of George's scalp in this episode are identical to those the real Kenny Kramer took of Larry David.
 Elaine's story in "The Letter" was inspired by Larry David's experience attending an Angels – Yankees game in Anaheim, California.
 While seated as a guest in Gene Autry's box, David was asked to remove the hat.
 David could be seen wearing the hat on the front page of the Los Angeles Times sports section the following day.
 Mr. West is also named after Howard West, one of the show's executive producers, who provided Larry David with a connection to the seats in the owners' box.